chef/automate/components/docs-chef-io/content/automate/ha_backup_restore.md

 ### Backup Procedure

 Let us assume that the shared filesystem is mounted to `/mnt/automate_backups`.
-Now, follow these steps to configure the Chef Automate High Availability (HA) to register the snapshot locations with Elasticsearch:
+Now, follow these steps to configure the Chef Automate High Availability (HA) to register the snapshot locations with ElasticSearch:

-1. Enter the `mount /mnt/automate_backups` command to ensure the shared file system exists on all Elasticsearch servers.
+1. Enter the `mount /mnt/automate_backups` command to ensure the shared file system exists on all ElasticSearch servers.

-1. Create Elasticsearch sub-directory and set permissions by executing the following commands:
+1. Create ElasticSearch sub-directory and set permissions by executing the following commands:

 ```bash
 sudo mkdir /mnt/automate_backups/elasticsearch
 sudo chown hab:hab /mnt/automate_backups/elasticsearch/
 ```

-{{< note >}}

-If the network is mounted correctly, you need to perform this step on a single OpenSearch server.

-{{< /note >}}
+{{< note >} If the network is mounted correctly, you need to perform this step on a single OpenSearch server. {{< /note >}}

 1. Export the current OpenSearch configuration from the Habitat supervisor.